krmarshall/TotalWarhammerDataParser/README.md

 - SFO2 Son of Bretonnia has a hidden skill in skilltree

 ## Possible Expansions
-- Hunt down what table defines the level that quest items are unlocked
+- Hunt down what table defines the level that quest items are unlocked in wh2
 - See how TW3 spreading works/should be displayed

 ## How To Use